shivamguys/irctc-cypress-automation/readme.md

 # IRCTC Tatkal Cypress Automation !

-### Now book your tatkal tickets at ease by bypassing captcha and filling multiple passenger details at once.
+### Now book your tatkal tickets under 1 min at ease by bypassing captcha and filling multiple passenger details at once.
 Let the script book it for you.

 ### Preview
 ####  [Watch the video here](https://i.imgur.com/3U8yKmb.mp4)

 [![](https://imgur.com/0xFTYhk.png)](https://i.imgur.com/3U8yKmb.mp4)

+## Features it has right now?

+- [x] Filling Captchas and retrying untill success
+- [x] Signing in with your username and password
+- [x] Multiple Passenger
+- [x] Pre filling All Information
+- [x] Payment Gateway Automation(Paying With UPI QR)